+What are contact lens fitting and follow-up?
 Let the experts at Contacts Direct walk you through the process!

-Step One: Eye Exam
+Step one: Eye exam

-Your doctor will also perform a pressure check to ensure that your eyes are healthy, and that you’re not suffering from dry eyes or spots in your vision.
-Next, your doctor will perform a retinal scan in an effort to spot other potential problems early on.
-All these steps are standard, and are nothing to worry about.
+Your doctor will also perform a pressure check to ensure that your eyes are healthy and that you’re not suffering from dry eyes or spots in your vision.
+Next, your doctor will perform a retinal scan to spot other potential problems early on.
+All these steps are standard and are nothing to worry about.

 Once your prescription has been determined, next is your contact lens consultation.
-This step is to help determine your candidacy for wearing contacts, and takes into account a variety of considerations.
-There are some factors that can have an effect on your candidacy, such as astigmatism.
-These considerations may limit your selection, however they don’t necessarily mean you can’t get contacts.
+This step is to help determine your candidacy for wearing contacts and takes into account a variety of considerations.
+Some factors can influence your candidacy, such as astigmatism.
+These considerations may limit your selection; however, they don’t necessarily mean you can’t get contacts.
 There are a variety of specialty contacts designed for eyes with astigmatism and other limiting circumstances.
 Once it’s been determined that you can get contact lenses, your doctor will then ask a series of questions to determine the best type of contacts to suggest, such as general lifestyle choices, preferences, and your interest in daily disposables or other types of lenses.

-Step Three: Choosing the Right Lenses for You
+Step three: Choosing the right lenses for you

 Once your doctor has determined that contact lenses are a good fit for you and your eyes, it’s time to pick!
-There are a wide variety of lenses to choose from, and each has their own advantages and drawbacks.
+There are a wide variety of lenses to choose from, and each has its advantages and drawbacks.
 Speak with your doctor about your lifestyle and preferences, and they will help you decide on the perfect fit.
 Whether you’re interested in daily disposables or monthly lenses, there’s a perfect pair out there for you.